This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 - 5. Plastic polypropylene click together tiles, super-duper easy to install.
 The brand is Europe is Bergo but in the US there are a number of them on Amazon like GarageTrac.

-- 6. You could use wood engineered flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.
+- 6. Engineered wood flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.

 If you are concerned about denting, use hard plastic sheets or metal.
 MgO board has worked for some but is prone to cracking (and is permeable).